UnbreakableKid/react-class/lessons/1 - Preamble/4 - Component Libraries vs Tailwind.md

 ### Primitive Components like Radix

 We can use Tailwind in combination with a library like Radix, which provides us with primitive components that we can use to build our UI, so we have highly accessible and customizable components.

+For more examples, you can check out the infamous [Shadcn/UI library](https://ui.shadcn.com/).

 ### Cons of Tailwind CSS